12min

 Trait #1: Elevation

-“Defining moments rise above the everyday,” write the Heaths.
+“Defining moments rise above the every day,” write the Heaths.
 “They provoke not just transient happiness, like laughing at a friend’s joke, but memorable delight.”

 To construct elevated moments, we must do three things: boost sensory pleasures, raise the stakes, and break the script.